 The customer contracts were acquired as part of a business combination (see note 7 for details).
-They are recognised at their fair value at the date of acquisition and are subsequently amortised on a straight-line based on the timing of projected cash flows of the contracts over their estimated useful lives.
+They are recognised at their fair value at the date of acquisition and are subsequently amortised based on the timing of projected cash flows of the contracts over their estimated useful lives.